seancdavis/ssg-build-performance-tests/README.md

 ## Adding a Static Site Generator

+To add an SSG to the benchmark tests, you must do the following:

+1. Add your project to the repo in the `ssg` directory.
+2. Configure the build in `test.config.js`.
+3. Test that the build is working properly.
+4. Document how to setup the project.
+5. Add GitHub Action workflows.
+6. Open a pull request with your changes.

+### Step 1: Add Project

-To add a SSG to be tested, add your project to the `ssg` directory.
+Add your project to the `ssg` directory.
 Ensure your project follows the test theory (above).
 Keep in mind the data source should be a series of markdown files.
 These files should be placed in their own directory and ignored by git.
 They are automatically generated and destroyed during each test run.

+### Step 2: Configure the Build

 After your site is in good working order, add configuration for it to be run in `test.config.js`.
 (See below for config details.)
-You can test that this is working by running:

-    $ node lib/run base --generators GENERATOR

-Where `GENERATOR` is the `name` of your generator that is specified in `test.config.js`.

-Before opening a PR with your new site, add a `README.md` to your project that has installation instructions for getting the project up and running on another machine.
-See `ssg/jekyll/README.md` for an example.

-When everything is in place, open a pull request with your changes.
-If it looks good, we'll run the builds tests on the test-runner server, and merge after previewing the results.

-### Configuration

 The configuration for a SSG looks like this: